 - When your glutes are fired-up, you’re very less likely to involve your hip flexors and work more of your weak stabilizer muscles.

 Yourself.
 Most of the exercises are bodyweight.
 I do use a loop band just to add some resistance.
 It’s totally optional.

 Some of the exercises include a stability ball, but again, it’s totally optional.
 You can totally substitute the ball with weights in the 1st exercise, or a chair/floor in the last exercise.

 8 INDISPENSABLE glutes and core exercises for lower back pain

 Glutes and Core Exercises Breakdown:

 - Deadlift: It’s SO important to keep your core engaged, and your back straight as your hip hinge through the deadlift exercise.
-I like to either hold a stability ball, or some weights to keep me stable.
+I like to either hold a stability ball or some weights to keep me stable.
 As you push through the exercise, tighten your glutes as you get back up.

-- The superman: Legs should stay straight the whole time.
-This exercise strengthens the glutes, low back and your core.
+- The Superman: Legs should stay straight the whole time.
+This exercise strengthens the glutes, low back, and your core.
 So make sure everything is nice and tight.

 - Swimmers: One of my favorite exercises.
 By engaging your arms, you will work all of your upper body, your core, your glutes, all the way down to your hamstrings.
-I usually finish my core exercsies with this movement.
+I usually finish my core exercises with this movement.

 - The bridge exercise: Keep your core very tight here.
 The moment you stop tightening up your core and glutes, the low back starts compensating.
 I like to add a loop band here to ensure my glutes are activated